Thousands participate in the vigil on the anniversary of the Turkish earthquake - ExBulletin

 Speaking on RTÉ's Morning Ireland programme, he said the affected area was larger than Portugal, the Netherlands and Austria.

-He said about 670,000 people have been living in containers since then.
+He said that about 670,000 people have been living in containers since the disaster.

 Regarding how Syria dealt with the situation, Mr. Jamil said that about four million people were trapped in a small corridor in the northwest when the earthquake struck.